An Interview With Marissa Sweet

 Marissa: Social media is a part of my life as an artist.
 I am social and I do love communicating with people.
 If it is through media such as the internet, I do use use this as it has its advantages of reaching more people who are interested in my art or learn from my process.
 I thoroughly enjoy instagram and use it extensively.
 But technology is only a gateway to personal contact.
 Nothing can replace talking to someone in person.
 Hence, I do work with galleries and participate in community art shows.

 CCA&C: What would you like to have people think or feel about your work once you have moved on from this little planet?
 What do you think your legacy will be?

 Marissa: I would like the world to remember my work as one that is all about our love for this earth, of nature or our environment.
 I would like future generations to be inspired by my work, to maintain the beauty we see across countries, the lakes, the oceans, the forest the wildlife and the skies.
 To help conservation, to promote and understand it.
 To maintain a healthy planet.

-Marissa is an award winning artist and an elected member of the Society of Canadian Artists.
+Marissa is an award-winning artist and an elected member of the Society of Canadian Artists.
 Primarily a landscape painter, Marissa integrates the principles of Feng Shui into her artwork.
-Her practise in this ancient form of metaphysics has inspired her to create landscapes that brings awareness to our interconnectivity to nature.
+Her practise in this ancient form of metaphysics has inspired her to create landscapes that bring awareness to our interconnectivity to nature.
 The beauty of nature captivates this artist, such as; the magic of a morning mist, the quiet sunsets and gentle wind on the lake.

 With a BA Economics degree and years in various corporate roles, Marissa currently facilitates art workshops in the Durham area and at her home studio.
 She has attended various courses at the Toronto School of Art and is a member of numerous art associations.